farirpgs/fari-games/public/documents/fari-rpgs/charge-rpg.md

 # Party Extra | Extras

-This is an Extra for Charge to add both narrative and mechanical structure to the group of characters represented by the players, referred to in this extra as a `party`.
+An Extra for Charge to add both narrative structure and mechanical benefits to the group of characters represented by the players.

+\- By David Haslem

+## Overview

+The group of players is referred to in this extra as a `party`.
 This group has a separate `party sheet` which tracks `details` of how they are perceived by the world around them, as well as maintaining party-level `danger` and `progress` clocks.

 The `party sheet` can represent things such as their “HQ” or “Ship”.
 It can also be used to represent relationships with important groups or specific NPCs.

-\- By therabidbanana (David Haslem)

-## Overview

 ###  Key Concepts and Supporting Details